NITCbase/nitcbase.github.io/src/pages/index.md

 ## What are you given

 This project assumes that you are working on a Unix/Linux system.
-The documentation specifies how the NITCBase RDBMS system can be implemented in C++ Language.
+The documentation specifies how the NITCbase RDBMS system can be implemented in C++ Language.
 The following are provided to you to get started on the project:

 1. **A complete implementation of a command line user interface called XFS-interface** that allows a user to _access the system’s simulated disk from the host_ (Linux/Unix environment) and allows operations such as

    - formatting the disk to the NITCbase file system format
    - transferring files to and from the host system to the NITCbase file system
-   - supporting standard NITCBase - [Data Definition language (DDL)](/docs/User%20Interface%20Commands/ddl) and [Data Manipulation language (DML)](/docs/User%20Interface%20Commands/dml) operations on the database file system and so on.
+   - supporting standard NITCbase - [Data Definition language (DDL)](/docs/User%20Interface%20Commands/ddl) and [Data Manipulation language (DML)](/docs/User%20Interface%20Commands/dml) operations on the database file system and so on.

    <br/>

-2. **A complete implementation of the Disk class**, implemented in `Disk.cpp`, that provides a bare minimum C++ programming interface to the NITCBase disk.
+2. **A complete implementation of the Disk class**, implemented in `Disk.cpp`, that provides a bare minimum C++ programming interface to the NITCbase disk.
 The code for the methods `write()` & `read()` in this class, that allows for the transfer of one block of data between a C++ program and the disk, is given to you.

 3. **Class definitions for various intermediate layers** of the database system are provided.
 These are